International relations (1919–1939): Peace and disarmament

 There were no great wars in the 1920s.
 There were a few small wars on the periphery that generally ended by 1922 and did not threaten to escalate.
-The exceptions included the Russian Civil War of 1917-1922, Polish–Soviet War of 1919-1921, the Greco-Turkish War of 1919-1922, and some civil wars, such as in Ireland.
-Instead, the ideals of peace is a theme that dominated the foreign affairs of all major nations in the 1920s.
+The exceptions included the Russian Civil War of 1917–1922, Polish–Soviet War of 1919–1921, the Greco-Turkish War of 1919–1922, and some civil wars, such as in Ireland.
+Instead, the ideals of peace is a theme that dominated the international agenda of all major nations in the 1920s.
 British Labour leader and Prime Minister Ramsay MacDonald was especially articulate:

 "So soon as you aim at a guarantee by a body like the League of Nations you minimize and subordinate the military value of the pact and raise to a really effective standard the moral guarantees that flow from Conciliation, arbitration, impartial, and judicial judgment exercised by the body."

 League of Nations

 The main institution intended to bring peace and stability and resolve disputes was the League of Nations, created in 1919.
 The League was weakened by the non-participation of the United States, Germany, and the Soviet Union, as well as (later) of Japan.
 It could not handle the refusal of major countries, especially Japan and Italy, to accept adverse decisions.
 Historians agree it was ineffective in major disputes.

 A series of international crises strained the League to its limits, the earliest being the Japanese invasion of Manchuria.
 Japan was censured and quit the League.
-This was soon followed by the Abyssinian Crisis of 1934-36, in which Italy invaded Ethiopia (Abyssinia), one of the two independent African nations.
+This was soon followed by the Abyssinian Crisis of 1934–1936, in which Italy invaded Ethiopia (Abyssinia), one of the two independent African nations.
 The League tried to enforce economic sanctions upon Italy, but to no avail.
 The incident highlighted French and British weaknesses, exemplified by their reluctance to alienate Italy and lose it as a counterweight against Hitler's Germany.
 The limited actions taken by the Western powers pushed Mussolini's Italy towards alliance with Hitler's Germany.
 The Abyssinian war showed the world how ineffective the League was at solving disputes.
 It played no role in dealing with the Spanish Civil War.
 The league also could not resolve other smaller conflicts involving major European nations, such as the Rif War between Spain and Morocco separatists.